 Once preheated, bake 37 minutes.
 Tent with aluminum foil if the top becomes too dark or begins to burn.

 Immediately remove the loaf from the oven and its pan; return to the oven and place directly on the rack for 30 minutes.
-Remove from the oven and transfer to a wire rack to cool completely cool 1-1/2 to 2 hours.
+Remove from the oven and transfer to a wire rack to completely cool 1-1/2 to 2 hours.

 Slice using a serrated knife.
 Whatever you do not use that day, slice the entire loaf and freeze in a zipper storage bag.
 To defrost, microwave on low or cover with a microwaved dampened paper towel until soft.
 You can also toast this bread.
 Just be sure to thinly slice it.